itlyons/mapbox-test/README.md

 # mapbox-test
 Testing Mapbox functionality for Civic Technology

-Under the City of Chicago's short-term rental ordinance, buildings may be placed on a list which excludes tenants or owners in that building from renting their building for 31 days or less.
+Under the City of Chicago's short-term rental ordinance, buildings may be placed on a list which excludes tenants or owners in that building from renting their unit for 31 days or less.

 [See The Map](https://itlyons.github.io/mapbox-test/index.html)